dev-cass/FMCG-Sales-Performance-Report-2022-2024/README.md

 ## Assumptions and Caveats

 - No unique Order ID, COUNT(*) is used as a proxy for order count, but individual transactions cannot be traced to unique orders.
-- Sales were not segmented by brand or sub-category, limiting intra-category insights.
+- Sales were not segmented by brand.
 - Shipping performance and lead-time analysis were not performed.
 - Sales were not broken down by packaging format.
 - Inventory constraints were not considered in demand analysis.